 |FAI Jeonju World Drone Masters||Jeonju (Korea)||1-3 November||Masters KOR|

 CHALLENGER WORLD CUP SERIES

-Two Challenger World Cup contests may be organized every year for any country.
-For a country which extends over more than three time zones, one Challenger World Cup contest may be organized within each time zone of the country with a maximum of four events for the country.
+Two Challenger World Cup events may be organized every year for any country.
+For a country which extends over more than three time zones, one Challenger World Cup event may be organized within each time zone of the country with a maximum of four events for the country.

 Note: Click on the link in the 'Event' column to access FAI database information for a specific contest.

 Note: For any contest, all available documents (Bulletin - FAI Jury Report - Official results) may be uploaded in the 'DOCUMENTS' section at the bottom of this page.

 566 competitors from 46 countries (ARG, AUT, BEL, BLR, BRA, BUL, CHI, CHN, COL, CRC, CZE, DEN, ESP, EST, FIN, FRA, GBR, GEO, GER, HKG, HUN, INA, IRL, ITA, JPN, KOR, KUW, LAT, LTU, LUX, MAC, MKD, NED, NOR, PHI, POL, POR, RUS, SIN, SRB, SUI, SWE, THA, TPE, UKR, USA) including 149 juniors and 15 women have been placed in at least one World Cup contest, compared to 435 from 37 countries last year.

 The total World Cup score for each participant is the sum of their best four contest results (numbers of points).
 For each participant, one contest result per organising country can count towards his or her World Cup placing (with higher points awarded if he or her scores in two contests in any one organising country).

 2 juniors are on the podium of the overall ranking and 6 juniors are in the 10 top places.